Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Container-Support-Guidance.md

 In-place SKU upgrades are in general not supported on Service Fabric cluster nodes, as such operations potentially involve data and availability loss.
 The safest, most reliable, and recommended method for scaling up a Service Fabric node type is to add a new node type and move the workload over.

 In this document we are describing an approach to do an in-place OS SKU upgrade with less effort but the potential risk of ending up in a non-recoverable state.
 This approach should be only considered for Service Fabric Node Types without container workloads.
 Please read the described risks for each scenario carefully.

+The following table captures the risk and effort evaluation of the various migration options.

 | Scenario | Effort | Risk | Node Types without container workloads | Node Types with container workloads |
 | --- | --- | --- | --- | --- |